Ertenz/Yasbf/Readme.md

 How to apply a custom Theme?
 --------

-Well...that's not that just modify the css stylesheet.
+Well...that's not that hard, just modify the css stylesheet.
 For andvanced configuration modify the html files in the folder templates.